• Features

 Integration capabilities

-Omnisend has 160+ native app integrations, while Brevo has 150+.
+Omnisend has 200+ native app integrations, while Brevo has 150+.
 Both connect to Zapier, offering additional connections to thousands of apps.
+Brevo’s integrations stack leans heavily on CRM and data integrations, whereas Omnisend syncs more ecommerce apps.

 One of Omnisend’s biggest pluses is that it integrates with additional email capture and marketing apps, such as Recart, OptiMonk, WisePops, and OptinMonster.